jupita-io/audio-websocket/README.md

 ## Troubleshooting
 1. If you are unable to get media transcriptions back in command line, check the path to the Speech to text API is correct in your .env file.
 Note that the environment variable (.env file) should remain inside the project folder so it may connect with the Google credentials JSON file.

-1. If you are unable to connect with your Twilio phone number, check the local Ngrok address is the same as that of the ‘streams.xml’ file inside the template directory in your application.
+1. If you are unable to connect with your phone number, check the local Ngrok address is the same as that of the ‘streams.xml’ file inside the template directory in your application.

 1. Make sure to use Google Chrome for testing and downloading Service keys, it won’t work with other browsers.